KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 1.4.6 =
+* Important: The Kebo API server changes recently, which means it now runs from a different IP address.
+The new IP is 23.239.13.127 and this will not be changing for a few months.
+I realise that such a fast and unannounced change is very inconvenient and I will ensure that next time I give a few weeks notice and announce the coming change in these change logs and in the plugin.
+* New Feature: Added an API Status box to the top right of the plugin's settings page.
+This checks whether or not your site can connect to the API Server successfully or not.
+It will turn green for success or red for failure shortly after the page loads.
+* New Feature: There is now a 'Debug Tweet Data' link at the far bottom of the plugin's settings page.
+This will load the cached Tweet data into a text box which will assist in debugging problems with the plugin.

 = 1.4.4 =
 * Bug Fix: Styled the Tweet list item to height: auto, so that general theme styling does not alter the height of the Tweets.